libretiny-eu/libretiny/docs/platform/realtek/debugging.md

 ## Technical details

-GDB is first configured with `mem 0x8000000 0x8010000 ro` in order to mark flash section as read-only.
+GDB is first configured with `mem 0x8000000 0x8200000 ro` in order to mark flash memory as read-only.
 This makes GDB use hardware breakpoints, as software BPs don't work on these boards.

 ## More powerful playground